 Patrick Mitchell, Agency Coordinator 651-641-0297 email@example.com

-Patrick came to ACT in 2014, after serving two terms with AmeriCorps VISTA, most recently for the Phillips Family Foundation as the VISTA Leader.
-He has a Bachelors degree in political science from the University of Minnesota Duluth.
+Patrick has a Bachelors degree in political science from the University of Minnesota Duluth.
+He came to ACT in 2014, after serving two terms with AmeriCorps VISTA.
 As agency coordinator, Patrick has a hand in most of ACT’s programs, and supports board members and other self-advocates to help lead those programs.
-Patrick works alongside self-advocate leaders to organize ACT’s statewide conference, manage ACT’s Remembering with Dignity program, and ACT’s new job readiness program.
+Patrick works alongside self-advocate leaders to organize ACT’s statewide conference, manage ACT’s Disability Power program and the SAM networks metro region.

 Bret Hesla, Program Consultant / New Product Development 651-641-0297 firstname.lastname@example.org